lupyuen/lupyuen.github.io/src/romfs.md

 [__ROM FS__](https://docs.kernel.org/filesystems/romfs.html) is a __Read-Only Filesystem__ that runs entirely in memory.

 ROM FS is __a lot simpler__ than Read-Write Filesystems (like FAT and EXT4).
-That's why we run it inside TCC WebAssembly to host our C Include Files.
+That's why we run it inside TCC WebAssembly to host our C Header Files.

 _How to bundle our C Header Files into ROM FS?_

-__`genromfs`__ will pack our C Header Files into a ROM FS Filesystem: [build.sh](https://github.com/lupyuen/tcc-riscv32-wasm/blob/romfs/zig/build.sh#L182-L190)
+__`genromfs`__ will helpfully pack our C Header Files into a ROM FS Filesystem: [build.sh](https://github.com/lupyuen/tcc-riscv32-wasm/blob/romfs/zig/build.sh#L182-L190)

 ```bash
 ## For Ubuntu: Install `genromfs`